majidgdotcom/scroll-motion-images-react/README.md

 ## Project Structure

-- **Home.tsx:** Renders the ShakeImageWithScroll components with different configurations.
+- **Home.tsx:** Renders the MotionImagesWithScroll components with different configurations.
-- **ShakeImageWithScroll.tsx:** The main component responsible for rendering images based on the user’s scroll position.
+- **MotionImagesWithScroll.tsx:** The main component responsible for rendering images based on the user’s scroll position.
-- **IShakeImageWithScroll.ts:** Interface definition for the props passed to ShakeImageWithScroll.
+- **IMotionImagesWithScroll.ts:** Interface definition for the props passed to MotionImagesWithScroll.
 - **home.css:** Custom styles for the components, including background colors, scrollbars, and responsive design.

 ## Installation